ffoulkes/networking-recipe/ovs-p4rt/sidecar/core/v2/README.md

 │   └── ovsp4rt_v2.cc
 ```

-The mapping between the original and revised files is:
+The mappings between the original and revised files are:

 | Original file           | Revised file                      |
 |-------------------------|-----------------------------------|